skylarweaver/front-end-afa/src/pages/about.md

   scalp, face and sometimes on other areas of the body.
 In fact, it affects as many as 6.8 million people in the U.S. with a lifetime risk of 2.1%.
 description2: >-
-  People of all ages, both sexes and all ethnic groups can develop alopecia areata.
+  People of all ages, both sexes, and all ethnic groups can develop alopecia areata.
 It often first appears during childhood and can be different for everyone who has it.
 citation: NAAF.org